Breast Augmentation Chicago

 As you can see from the photos shown, the simple answer is that there is no clear winner when it comes to the silicone versus saline debate.
 If there were a clear winner between the two choices, then everyone would choose the same one.
 The fact that there remains a choice demonstrates that each option has benefits and negatives.
 Let’s examine each material in greater detail.

 The recovery process post breast augmentation surgery is not as daunting as many people seem to believe.
-Immediately after the procedure, there will most likely be some mild to moderate discomfort in the operated area.
+Immediately after the procedure, there will most likely be some mild to moderate discomfort on and around your breasts.
 This normally will last up to 4 days.
 Over the counter pain killers will help alleviate the discomfort you’re feeling.